This Specimen has been sold.

 This is a 7" tall, polished obelisk made from a portion of an amethyst geode.
 It features beautiful banded agate that formed as the transition layers between the rock of the geode and the druzy amethyst crystals within the geode.
 This specimen was collected from the famous amethyst mines in Artigas, Uruguay.

-Agate is a variety of microcrystalline quartz (chalcedony) that displays translucence and in some cases banding.
-Agate primarily forms when silica-rich fluids fill pockets within rock and/or fossils, resulting in deposition of the silica along the walls of the rock.
-This process can result in banding patterns as the composition and impurities of the fluids change over time.
-These banding patterns can either form as flat layers or rounded layers, depending on the surfaces available for deposition.
+Agate is a variety of microcrystalline quartz (chalcedony) that displays translucence and, in some cases, banding.
+Agate primarily forms when silica-rich fluids fill pockets within rocks and/or fossils, depositing the silica along the walls of the rock.
+This process can result in banding patterns, as the compositions and impurities of these depositing fluids change over time.
+These banding patterns can either form as flat layers, creating linear patterns known as waterline agate, or as rounded layers, forming more common ring-like patterns.
+These patterns depend on the surfaces available for deposition.

 SPECIES